Paw Partner Dog Training

 • Canine Good Citizen

 6-week class for dogs 6 months and up.
-Once you finish this class sign up for the CGC test and earn your Canine Good Citizen title!
+This class includes the AKC Canine Good Citizen test. https://www.akc.org/products-services/training-programs/canine-good-citizen/canine-good-citizen-test-items/

 • Foundations Behaviors